QiXi/composition_rendering/README.md

 <a title="Pub" href="https://pub.dartlang.org/packages/composition_rendering" ><img alt="Pub Version" src="https://img.shields.io/pub/v/composition_rendering?color=blue&style=for-the-badge"></a>
 </p>

-A tool for creating objects based on composition and painting on canvas.
-It can be used in the base of the game engine.
+## Composition Rendering
+A graphics engine for creating 2D games.
+Composition Rendering is not a game engine.
+This solution can be used as part of a third-party game engine.
+The functions of creating game scenes and managing graphic objects in the action scene are at your disposal.
+Object rendering is optimized to minimize the number of drawing commands calls.
 Drawing is based on [Canvas.drawRawAtlas](https://api.flutter.dev/flutter/dart-ui/Canvas/drawRawAtlas.html)

 ## Demo